Alopecia Areata: How Not to Miss Satoyoshi Syndrome?

 TLDR Patients with alopecia areata should be checked for muscle spasms, diarrhea, and ANA to avoid missing Satoyoshi syndrome.

-Satoyoshi syndrome, an autoimmune disorder affecting mainly girls and young women, was characterized by alopecia, muscle spasms, and diarrhea, with 60% of patients showing antinuclear antibodies (ANA).
-Trichoscopy revealed yellow dots similar to alopecia areata, leading to potential misdiagnosis.
-The study proposed diagnostic criteria and identified two subtypes: ANA-positive, which responded well to glucocorticosteroids, and ANA-negative, with a poorer prognosis.
-It recommended that patients with alopecia areata, especially alopecia totalis, be evaluated for muscle spasms, diarrhea, and ANA to avoid missing Satoyoshi syndrome.
+The mini review discussed Satoyoshi syndrome, a multisystem disorder with suspected autoimmune origins, characterized by alopecia, muscle spasms, and diarrhea.
+It was noted that 60% of patients had antinuclear antibodies (ANA).
+The syndrome primarily affected girls and young women and could be misdiagnosed as alopecia areata due to similar trichoscopic features.
+The authors developed diagnostic criteria for Satoyoshi syndrome and proposed two subtypes: ANA-positive, which generally responded well to systemic glucocorticosteroid therapy, and ANA-negative, which had a less favorable prognosis.
+They recommended that patients with alopecia areata, especially alopecia totalis, be evaluated for muscle spasms, diarrhea, and ANA to avoid missing a diagnosis of Satoyoshi syndrome.

 Discuss this study in the Community →